Rosewater

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rosewater has 15 active public transport stops, all of which are bus stops.
-These stops are served by 8 different routes that together facilitate 800 weekly passenger trips.
-The accessibility of the transport system is rated as excellent, with residents on average being located just 184 meters from their nearest stop.
+These stops are served by eight different routes that together facilitate 800 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living 184 meters from the nearest stop.
+As a predominantly residential zone, most inhabitants commute outwards, with cars being the primary mode of transportation at 87%.
+On average, there are 1.2 vehicles per dwelling, lower than the regional average.
+According to the 2021 Census, only 7% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport